The Lost Tapes (Nas album): Music and lyrics

 "Black Zombie" is an impassioned, self-reflective critique of problems afflicting the African-American community, including prejudice ("You believe when they say we ain't shit, we can't grow / All we are is dope dealers and gangstas and hoes"), economic insolvency ("What do we own?
-The skin on our backs / We rent and we ask for reparations, then they hit us with tax"), and dependency ("I'ma Colombia record slave / So get paid / Control your own destiny, you are a genius / Don't let it happen to you like it did to me, I was a black zombie").
+The skin on our backs / We rent and we ask for reparations, then they hit us with tax"), and dependency ("I'm a Columbia record slave / So get paid / Control your own destiny, you are a genius / Don't let it happen to you like it did to me, I was a black zombie").
 Its socially conscious lyrics deride media stereotypes of African Americans, inequality in the educational system, and black-on-black violence.
 According to writer Dax-Devlon Ross, the song foreshadowed the themes and "world view" of Nas' subsequent albums.
 "Poppa Was a Playa" features uncredited co-production by Kanye West, and discusses Nas' complicated relationship with his father, jazz musician Olu Dara, addressing his lusty, itinerant lifestyle throughout Nas' youth.
 Gabriel Alvarez of Complex calls it an "honest dedication to his old man: a jazz player, a rolling stone" and writes of the song, "The love is there despite the man's faults.
 Nas crafts a full picture of the past, looking at the infidelity and fights from both parents' perspectives."

 An untitled hidden track follows "Poppa Was a Playa" and has Nas rapping from the perspective of his prenatal self.
 It was originally recorded for I Am... and had planned titles "Fetus" and "Belly Button Window".
 The track opens with solemn guitar chords and the sound of bubbling liquid before being overlaid with a beat and a piano riff.
 An introductory verse is delivered by Nas in a spoken word tone: "Yeah.
 I want all my niggas to come journey with me / My name is Nas, and the year is 1973 / The beginning of me / Therefore I can see / Through my belly button window / Who I am."
 The narrative follows the time before his birth, covering subject matter such as his parents fighting and his expectations for life.
 In Book of Rhymes: The Poetics of Hip Hop (2009), writer Adam Bradley denotes the track's lyrical narrative of an MC's story of birth as "one of the core narratives in rap", having its roots in a similar autobiographical convention found in African-American slave narratives.
 Of Nas' narrative, Bradley states, "By endowing the insensible with voice, he aspires to an expressive level that transcends speaking for oneself, or of oneself, to one that self-consciously constructs itself as an artist giving shape to that which lacks coherence."